erictang25/erictang25.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Eric Tang.
-I am currently a 3<sup>rd</sup> year ECE PhD candidate at Carnegie Mellon University.
+I am currently a 4<sup>th</sup> year ECE PhD candidate at Carnegie Mellon University.
 I graduated from Cornell University in May 2020 with a major in Electrical and Computer Engineering and a minor in Computer Science.
 At Cornell, I worked with Professor Christopher Batten in the Batten Research Group (BRG).

-I am currently working with Prof. Franz Franchetti at CMU and am involved in the [Crossroads FPGA](http://crossroadsfpga.org) group.
+I am currently coadvised by Prof. Franz Franchetti and Prof. James Hoe.

 **Education**
 Ph.D. in Electrical and Computer Engineering